Things to see and do at Abinger Roughs and Netley Park

 Sit and watch the evening sun

-Near the end of a day take an evening stroll across the Roughs.
+Take an evening stroll across the Roughs.
 Rest on ‘sunset seat’ and enjoy the views looking west towards Hackhurst Farm and up onto Hackhurst Down and Kingswood.

 Whatever the weather, dress for mess and make your own adventures on the Roughs.
-Discover our natural play area - balance on logs or climb trees.
-Are mum and dad brave enough to join in too?
-There’s so much to do outdoors.

 Enjoy a quiet moment close to nature

 Take time to savour the sights, sounds and smells of nature in Netley Woods and on the Roughs.
 Smell the fragrant pine trees and listen to the tuneful songs of the many resident birds.
-Soak up our beautiful countryside.

 Netley’s wartime defences